Charter School North Dulwich

-The Charter School North Dulwich (formerly The Charter School) is a coeducational secondary school and sixth form located in the Dulwich area of the London Borough of Southwark, England.
+The Charter School North Dulwich is a co-educational secondary school and sixth form located in the Dulwich area of the London Borough of Southwark, England.

 Background

 The Charter School was born out of a need for a good state secondary school for Dulwich, due in part to the high concentration of private schools in the area (James Allen's Girls' School, or JAGS; Alleyns; and Dulwich College)..
 The name of the school was taken from the "Parents Charter" introduced by the Government in 1991 to extend parental choice and raise standards.